Skip to contents

 message_flag = 'd'

-When we re-run the submit_nonmem_model call we will now get ntfy notifications.
+When we re-run the submit_slurm_job call we will now get ntfy notifications.
 One thing to note is that nmm will print full paths in the log, but will only send notifications with the model_number (or model_number.file_extension).

-submission_nmm <- slurmtools::submit_nonmem_model(
+submission_nmm <- slurmtools::submit_slurm_job(

 mod,